Request free consultation | Register for Info Class | (515) 358-9400

 Mercy Bariatric Surgery

 Mercy Bariatric Surgery approaches weight loss by surrounding its patients with a medical and support team.
 Patients meet with physicians, dietitians and behaviorists, among other health care specialists, who help evaluate co-morbidities (illnesses or conditions associated with obesity) such as hypertension, heart disease, pulmonary disease, sleep apnea and diabetes.
-Our bariatric surgery procedures are performed at Mercy Medical Center–West Lakes, a designated Bariatric Surgery Center of Excellence by the American Society for Metabolic and Bariatric Surgery, located in West Des Moines.
+Our bariatric surgery procedures are performed at Mercy Medical Center–West Lakes, an MBSAQIP Accredited – Comprehensive Center, located in West Des Moines.

 Mercy offers three minimally-invasive bariatric surgery procedures:

 Mercy Surgical Affiliates surgeon, Dr. Mark Smolik is a highly experienced and advanced minimally-invasive (laparoscopic) surgeon.
 He performs over 99 percent of the bariatric surgeries using this minimally-invasive technique, the benefits of which include: